German cities have right to ban diesel cars, court rules

 But environmental groups have lobbied for improvements to exhaust cleaning systems for cars with Euro-6 and Euro-5 standards, which analysts have estimated could cost up to €14.5 billion for just Euro-5 diesels.

 An outright ban could also slash resale prices, which are used to price leasing and finance contracts.
-The government has begun work on legal changes to permit driving bans on certain routes on an emergency basis, transport ministry documents seen by Reuters showed.
+The government has begun work on legal changes to permit driving bans on certain routes on an emergency basis, transport ministry documents showed.

 The case in Leipzig was brought by environmental lawyers representing ClientEarth and Deutsche Umwelthilfe, or DUH, who together have filed 10 separate cases in the country.